 begin.
 Don't use

-- Make documentation structure as you write a book.
-Each pages must be connected between themselves.
+- Structure the documentation as if you're writing a book.
+Each page must be connected to others.

-- Before adding new information, try to search in current pages.
-Make sure you that you're not making a duplicate.
+- Before adding new information, search in current pages.
+Make sure you're not creating duplicates.

 - Define acronyms and abbreviations on first usage and if they're used infrequently.

-- Place distinguishing and important information of a paragraph in the first sentence.
+- Place distinguishing and important information in the first sentence of a paragraph.